postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/viewing-documentation.md

 ![Public Doc Link](https://assets.postman.com/postman-docs/public-doc-link.jpg)

 When you view public documentation, you will see any shared environments, the layout, and the sample code language at the top.
-You can expand the menu for any of these details to change them.
+You can expand the menu of any of these details to change them.

 ![View Docs](https://assets.postman.com/postman-docs/SimpleKart+header+expanded+layout+menu.jpg)